 When the lockdown was lifted at most of the places, they sent out an email on 29th May 2020 notifying the subscriber about free cancellation on most hotels, easy customer support chat, and filtered search results for flexible flights and hotels.
 In addition, the email shares 10 tips to stay healthy while traveling and their “Virtual Adventures” that can transport the user to picturesque destinations in the Zoom background.
 Upgrading your services to adapt them to COVID-19 is the need of the hour irrespective of the industry you are in, and Travelocity has understood it pretty well.
 Safe to say, they have set a pretty high benchmark for travel email marketing.

 Encourage the subscribers to travel WITHOUT ANY APPREHENSION

 Even the hard core travel enthusiasts are scared of going anywhere because of the crisis and paranoia around it.
 As a travel company, you must relieve the user of their fear of contracting the virus.
 While promoting your offers, you must always keep in mind that you are “not selling” to them.

-Take a look at the email by Road Scholar.
-They realize that people might not be willing to go for air travel as it still continues to be a risky endeavor and therefore, they have promoted travel without having to board a plane.
-With the help of illustrative images as well as real photos, they have added a visual appeal to the email.
+Take a look at the email by Skyhour.
+They realize that people might not be willing to go for air travel as it still continues to be a risky endeavor and therefore, they have offered them a much more flexible way to make their bookings.
+With the help of illustration, they have added a visual appeal to the email.
 Also, notice how they have emphasized that they are there for the travelers when they are ready.
 It reflects that they care for the subscribers and not just their business.